yaziciahmet/space-evm/README.md

 Mankind extinction has arrived and only few hundreds of people were able to survive and currently live in a spaceship.
 We developed farms and necessary storages to ensure the survival up here.
 But we lack one thing, which is a must for the proper living of the human civilization.
 You guessed it, it's blockchain.
 And me as a helpless human being, am the only one who can bring blockchain to our space civilization.

 We are building the civilization from bottom to ground, therefore we must not make the mistakes our ancestors did.
 You guessed it again, it's the banks & government.
 This work of mine will ensure that in any field which involves exchange, there will be no pre-requisite to trust another party.
-The only truth wil be the code itself!
+The only truth will be the code itself!

 I did not have big advancements yet, but I was able to do some doodling.
 I might not live long after I deliver you this, there are high-rank people who does not support what I am trying to achieve here.
 In such a case I must make sure this work of mine is inherited to another human being.